 In the country of India, steps are being taken to improve mortality rates.
 With better medical treatment and anti-venom which are now available, the fatality percentage has decreased.
 However, because of continued trust in folk medicine and delayed time to seek proper medical attention, the number is still quite high.

 In conclusion, out of the whole world, India is considered one of the most dangerous places because of the variety of poisonous snakes.
 The five most venomous snakes in India are the King Cobra, Indian Krait, Russel’s Viper, Indian Cobra and the Saw Scaled Viper.
-If you are ever in that end of the earth, do your best to stay away from these highly dangerous snakes.
+If you are living in India, do your best to stay away from these highly dangerous snakes.